 In order to truly dismantle systems of oppression, I believe we need to do so both within and without - to DECOLONIZE from the INSIDE-OUT.
-This means that we also need a new - and yet more ancient - Paradigm of Partnership, of mutual respect, care and interdependence.
+This means that we also need a new - and yet more ancient - Paradigm of Partnership - as Riane Eisler writes of in her book Sacred Pleasure - one of mutual respect, care and interdependence.
 The way we tell the stories about our past will determine what future we create.
 And in order to truly create an equitable, resilient and regenerative future, we need equitable, resilient and regenerative stories.

 At a time when so much of our understanding is still compartmentalized, Rites of Passage 20/20 Vision creates space for the intersection of multiple liberation movements "under one roof".
 By brining with us long-saves ancestral seeds of resilience, and songs, dances, grief and poems of strength, collectivity and eloquence.
 And even while the world continues to break, we are slowly and quietly, building this dream.
 The dream of a fertile house, and more so - the dream of a vibrant, verdant future for our children's children.
 We invite you to join us as an Ally.